jobe1366/Image-processing-HW/readme.md

 ##  :dart: _*Digital Image Processing and Deep Learning - IUST - Fall 2021*_
 ---

-_The assignments and projects of Digital Image Processing course taught by [Dr. Mohammadi](http://webpages.iust.ac.ir/mrmohammadi/index.html "Dr. Mohammadi") at [Iran Science and Technology University](http://iust.ac.ir "Iran Science and Technology University")_
+_The assignments and projects of Digital Image Processing course at [Iran Science and Technology University](http://iust.ac.ir "Iran Science and Technology University")_